-- 1. Determine direction of flow where the pump will be installed. - 2.
-Confirm pump is installed in piping so that the flow will pass through the pump from inlet to outlet.
-The inlet of the pump has "INLET" cast in the cylinder and the outlet has "OUTLET" cast in the cylinder. - 3.
-Briefly "jog" pump with pump driver.
+- Determine direction of flow where the pump will be installed. - Confirm pump is installed in piping so that the flow will pass through the pump from inlet to outlet.
+"INLET" and "OUTLET" are cast in the cylinder. - Briefly "jog" pump with pump driver.
 Check rotation of pump driver with respect to rotation arrow on pump.